Skin Diamond

-Raylin Joy Christensen (born February 18, 1987), formerly known by her stage name Skin Diamond, is an American actress, model, singer-songwriter and pornographic actress.
+Raylin Joy (born 1987), formerly known by her stage name Skin Diamond, is an American actress, model, singer-songwriter and retired pornographic actress.

-Joy retired from adult film acting in 2016 to pursue other interests such as songwriting and mainstream acting.
+Joy left adult film in 2016 to pursue other interests such as songwriting and mainstream acting.

 Early life

-Joy was born on February 18, 1987, in Ventura, California, She was raised in Dunfermline, Scotland where her parents took up positions as missionaries.
-She is of Ethiopian, Danish, Czech, Slovakian, Polish, Hungarian and German descent.
+Joy was born Raylin Christensen in 1987 in Ventura, California.
+She was raised in Dunfermline, Scotland where her parents took up positions as missionaries.
+She is of Ethiopian, Danish, Czech, Yugoslavian, and German descent.